How to Install Phenolic Panels

-Prior to installation of a phenolic wall panel system, including the phenolic cladding panels and underlying substructure, the wall substrate must be inspected by the installing contractor to ensure that it is in good condition.
+Prior to the installation of a phenolic wall panel system, including the phenolic cladding panels and underlying substructure, the wall substrate must be inspected by the installing contractor to ensure that it is in good condition.

-Typically the substrate must be plumb and true with maximum variation of ⅛” in 10', but this tolerance can vary.
+Typically the substrate must be plumb and true with a maximum variation of ⅛” in 10', but this tolerance can vary.
 Refer to the project specifications for your particular project, and report any problems to the General Contractor or Owners Representative.
 Deviations from the specified requirements must be corrected prior to the start of installation.

 2. Determine Panel Configuration and Install Substructure

 Measure the wall to determine exact panel locations and starting points for the phenolic panel system layout.
-Mark the positions of the subframing on the wall per the substructure shop drawings when provided, and follow the manufacturer's instructions for the correct fasteners, as they may vary depending on wall substrate.
+Mark the positions of the subframing on the wall per the substructure shop drawings when provided, and follow the manufacturer's instructions for the correct fasteners, as they may vary depending on the wall substrate.